gbl08ma/utilities/README.md

 Distributing this Read-Me along with the g3a binary is not mandatory.

-Any derivative work based on this software must clearly state it is not the original Utilities add-in by gbl08ma at tny. internet media.
+Any derivative work based on this software must clearly state it is not the original Utilities add-in by gbl08ma at Segvault.

 ## Last words
 Utilities is the result of over two years of research, work and extensive testing.
 That said, we can't guarantee you will have no problems using the add-in or that everything will work as described.
 You are welcome to report problems to the contacts above, as well as modify the source code to your needs as long as you respect the license.